Watch all my videos with this link to my YouTube channel playlist.

 It’s important to know something about the person that you’re thinking of inviting into your home, so here’s a little bit about me:

 I’m Liz Bradley, I was born in the UK but I’ve been a Kiwi for 45 of my 50 years.
+For 30 of those years I worked as a librarian and I loved it!
+I loved helping people work out what they needed and keeping books and archives organised and accessible.

 My life has led me to being a Professional Organiser, working in my clients’ homes to make their lives easier, happier, more organised and free of the clutter that holds them back from the life they want to live.